+Database connectivity

-Database connectivity PocketBuilder provides easy access to information stored in Sybase Adaptive Server Anywhere (ASA) and UltraLite.
-The ODBC database driver for ASA is installed with PocketBuilder, as well as a native driver for UltraLite.
-If you need to access an enterprise database from a PocketBuilder application, you can use MobiLink synchronization technology or convert the enterprise database to an ASA database.
+PocketBuilder provides easy access to information stored in Sybase SQL Anywhere and UltraLite databases.
+The ODBC database driver for SQL Anywhere is installed with PocketBuilder, as well as a native driver for UltraLite.
+If you need to access an enterprise database from a PocketBuilder application, you can use MobiLink synchronization technology or convert the enterprise database to a SQL Anywhere database.

+Deployment options

-Deployment options For a PocketBuilder project, you must select one of the following deployment options for each project:
+For a PocketBuilder project, you must select one of the following deployment options for each project:

 - Desktop

 - Pocket PC Device (ARM)

-- Smartphone Device (ARM)
+- Smartphone Device (SPARM)

-- Pocket PC emulator
+- Pocket PC emulator (ARM)

-- Smartphone emulator
+- Smartphone emulator (SPARM)